The TGA has published the outcomes from the breast implant review. Read the update.

 What are breast implants?

-Breast implants are fluid-filled pouches inserted in the breast area.
-They are inserted for many reasons, including cosmetic enhancement and reconstruction after surgery.
+Breast implants are gel or fluid-filled pouches inserted in the breast area.
+People may get breast implants for many reasons, including cosmetic enhancement or reconstruction after breast surgery.

-Breast implants are not lifetime devices, and need to be replaced after ten to fifteen years.
+Breast implants are not lifetime devices and need to be replaced after 10 to 15 years.

 What is breast implant associated cancer?

 Breast implant associated cancer, which is also known as breast implant associated anaplastic large cell lymphoma (BIA-ALCL), is a rare cancer of the immune system.
 It is not breast cancer, which forms from cells in the breast, but instead a cancer that grows in the fluid and scar tissue that forms around a breast implant.
 Less commonly, BIA-ALCL can take the form of a lump in the breast or a lump in the armpit.